 Step 1: In the morning, wash your skin with a mild, sulfate-free cleansing gel to rid the skin of your previous nighttime skin care products, as well as any sebum residue that was released on the skin while you slept.

 Step 2: Apply an alcohol-free toner to the skin to remove cleanser residue and provide hydration and nourishment to the skin cells.

 Step 3: Apply an antioxidant serum to the face, neck, and any exposed chest area.
-I personally use and recommend Vitamin C&E Treatment.

 Step 4: Apply a sunscreen (minimum of SPF 30) to the entire face, neck, chest, ears, and any other exposed areas.
-Daily Protection SPF 30 is very light and great for all skin types.

 At night, your skin is in its reparative state.
 While you sleep, your skin is at rest and is not being exposed to the environmental stressors that greatly contribute to visibly aging the skin.
 I truly believe that by washing your skin at night and performing a nighttime specific routine, you can really help repair your skin and control how quickly your skin ages.